platformland/electric-book/book/text/users.md

 There will also be actors who wish to misuse the platform or the data it holds.
 It is important to understand their potential motivations and design against them.

 >### Identifying users of Government as a Platform in the UK
->Many of us joined GDS to work directly on things which matter to users.
-We realised that, organisationally, our job had shifted to meeting the needs of other civil servants, so that they can meet the needs of their users and, as a consequence of that, public services improve and the quality of people's experience of the state is transformed.
+>Many of us joined the Government Digital Service to work directly on things which matter to users.
+We realized that, organizationally, our job had shifted to meeting the needs of other civil servants, so that they can meet the needs of their users and, as a consequence of that, public services improve and the quality of people's experience of the state is transformed.
 >
 >Citizens are not the only valid users – even GOV.UK itself has a huge number of civil servant users who are using it as a publishing tool.
 >